-In June 2013 the British Library began to consider developing a new viewer to render content from their Digital Library System suitable for use by researchers, learners and the public.
-Their aim was to create a consolidated infrastructure with an enriched and consistent user experience that replaces the disparate viewers/players provided by the British Library on its website and in its reading room and online services.
+In June 2013 the British Library began a programme to develop a new viewer to show digitised Library content, suitable for use by researchers, learners and the public.
+Their aim was to create a consolidated infrastructure and consistent user experience to replace the disparate viewers and players across their web presence and in the reading room.

 For an initial proof of concept, Digirati demonstrated the Wellcome Player consuming the BL’s prototype IIIF resources.